Persuasive Writing: Will You Take Me Home?

 Have them create three to five sentences from their notes that they would want to share about their animal.

-Have them enlarge photo of the animal by using fingers to drag photo to fit the screen.
+Have them enlarge the photo of the animal by using fingers to drag the photo to fit the screen.

 Take a screenshot of an animal by pressing the home and the power button at the same time.

-Show the students the example videos:Examples of videos written in third person:
+Show the students the example videos written in the third person:

 Have them open ChatterPix and follow the prompts by: